Winter Weather Travel Tips

 - Restrict your speed,

-- Stick to larger roads but be aware you need to drive carefully even where gritting has occured.
+- Stick to larger roads but be aware you need to drive carefully even where gritting has occurred.

 Gritting Facts and Figures: